 If students finish their independent lessons, they can then participate in real-time team-based games online.
 Students can form two or more groups within their class to compete against each other.Continue reading Show less

-JumpStart Academy Math (formerly Sokikom) is a website and Chrome app that offers individualized math programs for the classroom.
-Students begin by taking a diagnostic assessment; the results are used to determine their skill level and allow the program to create a unique set of lessons for each kid.
-The lessons are interactive, with online manipulatives.
-Themes include pirates, sharks, and more fun characters that make lessons very game-like and fun for kids.
-Kids choose an avatar, and they're rewarded by fun personalization options: as they play games they can earn points, letting them individualize their avatar accessory by accessory.
+JumpStart Academy Math (formerly Sokikom) is a website that offers individualized math programs for the classroom.
+Students begin by taking a diagnostic assessment; the results are used to determine their skill level and to allow the program to place the student on a continuum of skills.
+The games are interactive, with online manipulatives and fun characters.
+Kids start with an avatar and are rewarded by personalization options; as they play games, they can earn points, letting them individualize their avatar accessory by accessory.
 Teachers can monitor progress via their dashboard.

 The games are pedagogically sound.
-They build on each other: as kids gain one skill, they'll use it to master the next.
-One quibble: lots of games rely on a digital version of math tiles.
-Unfortunately, the tiles are very small, making it difficult to count them.
-As a result, a student who actually understands a concept may get it wrong just because they can't see the tiles properly.
+They build on each other; as kids gain one skill, they'll use it to master the next.
+Some graphics are just too small to see easily, making it difficult for kids to get the correct answer.
+As a result, students who understand a concept may get it wrong just because they can't see the objects correctly.
 This means that some games will not be an option for kids with even minor visual challenges.
 Beware of the built-in text-to-speech reader as well: It incorrectly reads some problems.
 For example, it will read "5 * 6 =" as "five asterisk six equals."